ethereum/go-ethereum/docs/developers/geth-developer/disclosures.md

 There is a JSON-formatted list ([`vulnerabilities.json`](/public/docs/vulnerabilities/vulnerabilities.json)) of some of the known security-relevant vulnerabilities concerning Geth.

 As of version `1.9.25`, Geth has a built-in command to check whether it is affected by any publically disclosed vulnerability, using the command `geth version-check`.
-This command will fetch the latest json file (and the accompanying [signature-file](/public/docs/vulnerabilities/vulnerabilities.json.minisig), and cross-check the data against it's own version number.
+This command will fetch the latest json file (and the accompanying [signature-file](/public/docs/vulnerabilities/vulnerabilities.json.minisig), and cross-check the data against its own version number.

 The list of vulnerabilities was started in November 2020, and covers mainly `v1.9.7` and forward.